suchipi/hex-engine/packages/website/docs/api-2d.md

 Returns an object with three properties on it:

-- `canvasSize: Point`: A Point that will get mutated such that it always equals the current canvas size
+- `canvasSize: Vector`: A Vector that will get mutated such that it always equals the current canvas size
 - `onCanvasResize(() => void): void`: A function that lets you register a function to be run every time the canvas size changes.
 - `resizeCanvas: ({ realWidth: number | string, realHeight: number| string, pixelWidth: number, pixelHeight: number }) => void`: A function that resizes the canvas.